 Sesame-crusted Ahi tuna With Authentic Teriyaki sauce

-- 2 ahi tuna steaks (3/4 of an inch thick)
+- 2 Ahi tuna steaks (3/4 of an inch thick)

-- 1 Beaten white egg
+- 1 egg whitewash

 - 1 cup Sesame seeds *white/ white and black mix

 - Pickled ginger